dsprovider/nlp-spacy-entityextractor/README.md

 # 🔜 Upcoming Features

-* Ideally, this project could integrate a web scraping phase to automatically collect data from relevant websites.
+* Ideally, **this project could integrate a web scraping** phase to automatically collect data from relevant websites.
 Once the data is gathered, the entity extraction process would run, providing a quick, high-level summary of the content.
 This output could be designed for inclusion in executive reports, offering clear and concise insights for those with limited time who need strong, to-the-point headlines.

-* Explore NLTK as a potential feature in future testing phases to assess its performance further, despite initial tests indicating lower precision compared to SpaCy.
+* **Explore NLTK as a potential feature in future testing phases to assess its performance further, despite initial tests indicating lower precision compared to SpaCy**.
 This additional evaluation could provide deeper insights into NLTK's capabilities and identify specific cases where it may still be effective.